 Elderly and Disabled Tax Credit

 Many states and non-profit organizations offer loans, grants and construction assistance to low income, elderly individuals to make home modifications which will make their homes safer and more accessible.
 Modifications to stairs, bedrooms and bathrooms can diminish, delay or eliminate all together the need for home care aides.
 The University of Southern California’s Gerontology Center maintains a database of home modification resources by state.
 You can visit their website here or search for home modification assistance programs locally.

 There are many respite care programs offered by state and non-profit organizations; Alzheimer’s Respite, Veteran Administration Respite and National Family Caregiver Support Respite to name just a few.
 These programs often provide free or low cost respite care to qualified families.
 Respite care can directly offset the need for home care aides; 5 hours of free respite care eliminate the need for 5 hours of paid home care aides.
 In addition to the respite resources above, one can use the Respite Program Locator Tool to find other programs.

 There is no question that some drugs can be purchased online from Canadian pharmacies with relative ease and at significant cost savings.
 One study found prices to be on average 25% less than in the US.
-For brand-name drugs, savings were as high as 50%.
-For generics, the saving were generally lower.
+For brand-name drugs, savings are as high as 50%.
+For generics, saving are generally lower.